Polirecyliente/SGConocimiento/Math/Geometry_basics__Geometry__CK12/Ch01_Geometry_basics.md

 Points are commonly labeled using an uppercase letter.
 The image shown has four points, namely $A$, $B$, $C$, and $D$.

 (Línea)
 **Line**: a shape with infinite points that extends in a single dimension indefinitely.
-A line has no start nor ending, it has a given direction and a given location in space.
+A line has no start nor ending, it has a given direction and a location in space.
 [Line in space image code](Programs/Ch01/S01_02_Line_in_space_image.py)
 ![Line in space image](Images/Ch01/S01_02_Line_in_space.png) *Line in space*